 Familial Natural Short Sleepers

-Familial Natural Short Sleepers have a behavioral trait in which they have a lifelong tendency to sleep only 4 – 6 hours per night.
+Familial Natural Short Sleepers (FNSS) have a behavioral trait in which they have a lifelong tendency to sleep only 4 – 6 hours per night.
 These individuals awaken refreshed and energetic and experience this short sleep pattern even when they are on vacation and relatively free of obligations.

 Advanced Sleep Phase syndrome of Aging